Case profile – Jason Andrew Plews

-The woman is the mother of Mr Plews’ son and was thought to be rekindling their relationship while her new partner — a drug dealer who is the main suspect in the case — was away from the property for a while.
+The woman is the mother of Mr Plews’ son and was thought to be rekindling their relationship while her new partner — a drug dealer who is the main suspect in the case — was away from the property for a period of time.

-After he discharged himself from the Lyell McEwin Hospital he went to live at a Para Hills house and two days later, he is known to have made calls from a nearby phone box to the Salisbury North house.
+After he discharged himself from the Lyell McEwin Hospital he went to live at a Para Hills house, and two days later made calls from a nearby phone box to the Salisbury North house.

-He is believed to have gone to the Salisbury North address and from there, he disappeared.
+He is believed to have gone to the Salisbury North address and then disappeared.
 Police believe he was taken from the Salisbury North address by two men, one of whom killed him.

 He was reported missing by police in January 2002 and his suspected death was declared a Major Crime.